 - Virtual horizon – displays a virtual horizon in the center of the viewfinder / LCD

 Here is the graphical representation of all this:

 And this brings up the biggest issue that our team has found on the Nikon Z7.
 When looking at the LCD, it is impossible to turn off all the information on the screen.
 No matter how many times you cycle through the different display modes, it is impossible to only display the image by itself.
 Take a look at the “simplified display” option above – that’s the cleanest view you can get.

 This is a huge problem for photographers who want to compose their shot properly when using the LCD.
 Without being able to turn off the overlay information, it is impossible to see the whole frame clearly (only the gridline can be disabled in the image above).
 If Nikon provided one more “DISP” mode that simply showed the image without ANY information on it, the problem would be solved!
-I really hope that one of the first firmware updates Nikon is going to push is going to include this, as it is a very annoying issue.
+I really hope that Nikon is going to push a firmware update that addresses this very annoying issue.